If there's not a Wild + Free group in your area (or you simply want to start one with your own unique bent), the first step is to sign-up below.

 Is there training I have to complete to lead a group?

-Wild + Free does not provide a mandatory, formal training.
-However, there are resources to help you get started.
-Additionally, there is an application process with terms and conditions you need to agree to.
+Wild + Free does have a mandatory online training for brand new leaders.
+There are also various resources to help you get started.
+Additionally, there are terms and conditions you need to agree to as a first step.

 Why are liability waivers necessary?